How to Become a Nurse (RN) in 2021 [Complete Guide]

-If you are looking to gain more knowledge and expertise in a specific area of nursing, then earning a Master’s of Science in Nursing is the ticket for you.
+If you are looking to gain more knowledge and expertise in a specific area of nursing, a Master’s of Science in Nursing is the ticket for you.
 Not only will this type of degree deepen your education in a particular area of nursing, but it will also give you knowledge in leadership, management, policies and finance.
 It will take about two years to complete the necessary coursework.
 Having this type of degree will open doors to the “other” side of nursing.
-You can enter the world of management, research, education, administrative roles or continue to work directly in patient care.
-The sky is truly the limit.
+You can enter the world of management, research, education, or continue to work on the floor.
+The sky is the limit.

 Nursing Specialty Options